balena-io-experimental/balena-homeassistant/README.md

       USB_PATH: "/dev/ttyACM0"
       S0_LEGACY_KEY: "27DAB0C1BAD5DABFF74E4B5274E257C3"
     volumes:
-      - cache:/cache
+      - zjs:/cache
     ports:
       - '3000:3000'
 ```

-You'll also need to add `cache:` to the volumes section of the file to use the above example.
+You'll also need to add `zjs:` to the volumes section of the file to use the above example.
 (More information about this container setup can be found [here](https://hub.docker.com/r/kpine/zwave-js-server).)
 Note that you will need to generate a random `S0_LEGACY_KEY` and possibly other keys as well - see the linked container documentation.
 For the `USB_PATH:` you will need to know the device name for your Z-Wave gateway hardware. `/dev/ttyACM0` is a typical value, but you can ssh into the HostOS and run `ls /dev` to see a list of devices.
 You may need to compare the list with the gateway plugged in and not plugged in to determine the name.

 Once you've updated the docker-compose file, push the updated project to your fleet using the balenaCLI.